cuiarsen1/BankingTransactions/README.md

 ## How to Build and Run

-This application runs on Java 17 and Spring Boot 3.4.4.
-Ensure you have Maven installed.
+**This application runs on Java 17 and Spring Boot 3.4.4.**

+**NOTE:** Ensure you have Maven installed on your system.

+* If on Windows, add the Maven bin directory to your PATH environment variable, and add a new environment variable called MAVEN_HOME to your system variables with the value being the path to your root maven directory.

 ---